dbt-labs/docs.getdbt.com/website/docs/reference/programmatic-invocations.md

 ### Overriding parameters

-Pass in parameters as Pythonic `**kwargs`, instead of a list of CLI-style strings.
+Pass in parameters as keyword arguments, instead of a list of CLI-style strings.
 At present, dbt will not do any validation or type coercion on your inputs.
 The subcommand must be specified, in a list, as the first positional argument.
 ```python
 from dbt.cli.main import dbtRunner
 dbt = dbtRunner()